MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-change-sort.md

 ![Screenshot showing the reset to default button.](media/end-user-change-sort/power-bi-reset.png)

 The report designer can prevent changes from being saved.
-When applied, the **Reset to default** button is greyed out.
+If they do, the **Reset to default** button is greyed out.

 You can also save your changes with [bookmarks](end-user-bookmarks.md).
 If the report designer enables the **Personalize visual** feature for the report, you can change the sort order of a visual and save it as a bookmark.
 If you see the personalize visual icon ![Screenshot of the personalize visual icon.](media/end-user-change-sort/power-bi-personalize-visual-icon.png) in the visual's header, this feature is enabled.
 You don't need edit permissions to use this feature.